Birth of the Balancer

 Balshown is motionless.

-The room is empty of energy as it was before.
+The room is almost empty of energy, as it was before.

-I move to the transition room, and take the sort of physical bodies that the Gen wear for a time.
+I move to the transition room, and cover my energy with one of the golden physical bodies that the Gen wear.

 These bodies are far stronger than those of the Jiku.